BurlingtonCodeAcademy/codelikethis/public/lessons/javascript_intro/hello_frenemy_www.md

   Inside that same directory create a new file called `index.html`

-  >Hint: In a blank HTML file you can type `!` and then hit `tab` to get a basic HTML template
+  >In a blank HTML file you can type `!` and then hit `tab` to get a basic HTML template.

 # Serving your Files

 We are going to use a javascript library called `node-static` to serve your static files so we can view them in the browser.

-First type `npm init -y` into the terminal.
+* First type `npm init -y` into the terminal.
 Accept all the default settings.
-  IMPORTANT: make sure you are in the correct directory first
+  * IMPORTANT: make sure you are in the correct directory first

-  You should now have a file called `package.json` in your directory
+  * You should now have a file called `package.json` in your directory

-Next type `npm install node-static` into the terminal
+* Type `npm install node-static` into the terminal

-Finally type `npx node-static .` to serve your files to localhost.
+* Type `npx node-static .` to serve your files to localhost.

-Go to localhost:8080 in your browser.
+  * Go to localhost:8080 in your browser.
 What do you see?

 # Adding Content
 Your browser probably just opened up to a blank page.
 This is because we haven't added any content yet, but that's easy to fix.

 Create a `<div>` element with an `id` property and add a little text content.

-Your `index.html` file should now look something like this:
+Your `index.html` file should now look something like this

 ```html
 <!DOCTYPE html>
 <html lang="en">